Johnny Isakson, 76, Georgia politician respected by both sides, dies

 Isakson’s reputation as a savvy dealmaker was cemented early in his D.C. tenure.
 He was months into his first Senate term when Delta Air Lines filed for bankruptcy, leaving the pension plans for some 91,000 Georgians on the line.

-He quickly got to work on legislation allowing the carrier to stretch out payments on its pension plans, negotiating with individual lawmakers even as he faced resistance from then-President George W. Bush and powerful congressional leaders who were opposed to special carve-outs for airlines as part of a broader pension overhaul.
+He quickly got to work on legislation allowing the carrier to stretch out payments on its pension plans.
+He negotiated with individual lawmakers even as he faced resistance from then-President George W. Bush and powerful congressional leaders who were opposed to special carve-outs for airlines as part of a broader pension overhaul.

 The painstaking work paid off.
 The final bill sailed through the chamber 93 to 5.
 Isakson celebrated at home by pouring himself a glass of gin and doing his laundry.